kiksotik/hdc/README.md

 - Commands
   - Those are essentially *Remote Procedure Calls* of methods implemented on a ``feature`` and can carry any number of arguments and reply with any number of return values.
-	HDC also standardizes how ``commands`` return error codes, such that proxy-class can translate those into more comfortable exceptions thrown on the host side.
+	HDC also standardizes how ``commands`` return error codes, such that proxy-classes can translate those into more comfortable exceptions thrown on the host side.

 - Events